lucasbasquerotto/cloud/README.md

 ---

 More information about run stages, which properties can be defined for them and what they do can be seen in the [environment schema file](schemas/env.schema.yml), especially in the `run_stage` sub-schema.

+## Node Dependencies

+Node dependencies can be defined for a node in the same place you can define its name, in the context section, and can point to a url, ip or another node.

 ## Encrypt and Decrypt